Peder2911/CfPlots/README.md

-# SwarmPlot
+# CfPlots

-An Azure Functions app that makes it easy to set up matplotlib functions as web-endpoints, which again makes it possible to live-generate plots by pointing such functions at APIs.

-The pros of this is that it is convenient and really easy to set up!

-It
+An Azure Functions thing that functions as a visual frontend for an API that serves data about Ceasefires.
+The plots can be retrieved in many different formats, and filtered using URL query parameters, which makes them easy to integrate into different contexts.